 - Use the hashtags #BuildForTomorrow #NationalInfrastructureWeek for Infrastructure Week and #ItStartsHere #NPWW for Public Works Week.

-- Number of vehicles that travel over a particular bridge or busy road each day.
+- The number of vehicles that travel over a particular bridge or busy road each day.

 - Gallons the water and wastewater the local treatment plants treat each day.